-1 - 5 credits (variable lec/field/lab wk) A field study of significant physical and historical geologic features of selected regions.
-Arranged to illustrate the geologic setting, stratigraphy and structure, topography, age and origin, significant events through geologic time, as well as special features unique to the region.
+1 - 5 credits (variable lec/field/lab wk) A field study of significant geologic features of a selected region.
+A field trip arranged to illustrate the geologic setting, stratigraphy and structure, topography, age and origin, significant events through geologic time, as well as special features unique to the region.
 Students are expected to demonstrate a knowledge of the geologic section for the region and to submit a report of their studies.